ritcheyer/pokemon-cards/spec.md

 - **Typography**: System fonts (already configured in Next.js)
 - **Spacing**: Consistent use of Tailwind spacing scale

+### CSS Best Practices
+- **Avoid element selectors**: Always use specific class names instead of styling HTML elements directly
+  - ❌ Bad: `.container p { ... }` (styles all paragraphs in container)
+  - ✅ Good: `.textContent { ... }` (explicit, scoped class)
+- **Rationale**: Element selectors have lower specificity and can cause unexpected inheritance issues
+- **CSS Modules**: Leverage CSS Modules for automatic scoping and collision prevention
+- **No !important**: If you need `!important`, the selector specificity is wrong - use a more specific class instead

 ### URL Structure & Routing
 **Progressive Enhancement**: URLs must update to reflect application state for:
 - Shareable links